Dilant/B2METutorial/src/en/start/road-generator.md

 ## Roller

-- 将 `Bend X` 设置为末端方向与起始方向的夹角，单位为角度，下压为正，上抬为负
+- Set `Bend X` as the angle between the end direction and the start.
+The unit is degree, and down is the positive direction.
 - Others same as arc

 ## Twist

-- 将 `Bend Z` 设置为末端方向与起始方向的夹角，单位为角度，逆时针扭转为正，顺时针为负
+- Set `Bend Z` as the angle between the end direction and the start.
+The unit is degree, and counterclockwise is the positive direction.
 - Others same as arc

 ::: danger